 This solo exhibition features Avett’s large-scale oil paintings.
 These are psychologically charged and emotionally intense portraits focused on his family and himself—often intimate, vulnerable, and sometimes uncomfortably truthful portrayals.
 Like his songs, Avett’s paintings speak to universal issues of spirituality and struggle, love and loss, heartache and joy, as well as more personal stories of career, family, and living in the South.
 The exhibition also includes prints and paintings related to Avett’s musical career.

-While suitable for all ages, please note that some works of art in Scott Avett: I N V I S I B L E feature nudity.
+While the exhibition is suitable for all ages, please note that some works of art in Scott Avett: I N V I S I B L E include nudity.

 Organized by the North Carolina Museum of Art.
 This exhibition is made possible, in part, by the North Carolina Department of Natural and Cultural Resources; the North Carolina Museum of Art Foundation, Inc.; and the William R. Kenan Jr. Endowment for Educational Exhibitions.
 Research for this exhibition was made possible by Ann and Jim Goodnight/The Andrew W. Mellon Foundation Fund for Curatorial and Conservation Research and Travel.